COSC3020/theory-vs-practice-ClaytonBrown4741/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=11856773&assignment_repo_type=AssignmentRepo)
 # Theory vs. Practice

+   **THE FOLLOWING HAVE ALL MY ANSWERS.
+PLEASE LET ME KNOW IF ANY OF THEM ARE WRONG OR REQUIRE REVISION**
 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
   **ANSWER:**